sunriselayer/gitbook/learn/sr/README.md

 ## $SRG

-$SR token can be used for staking.
+$SRG token can be used for staking.
 The staked amount will be calculated as a voting power for the governance.

 ### Usecases